PyTorch

 The full code for the example is in

-One can run this example with srun
+One can run this example with srun:

 wget https://raw.githubusercontent.com/AaltoSciComp/scicomp-docs/master/triton/examples/pytorch/pytorch_mnist.py